-As with all networking, LinkedIn is about developing connections first, and then presenting information that you want them to know about your services.
-Unlike in-person social interaction, with LinkedIn there is no awkward presentation of of telling someone about your key professional accomplishments without being perceived in an unflattering way.
-In fact, people go to LinkedIn to find out about the great things that an attorney has accomplished in order to determine whether the attorney should be hired.
+As with all networking, LinkedIn is about developing connections first and then presenting information that you want them to know about your services.
+Unlike in-person social interaction, with LinkedIn, there is no awkward presentation of telling someone about your key professional accomplishments without being perceived in an unflattering way.
+In fact, people go to LinkedIn to find out about the great things that an attorney has accomplished to determine whether the attorney should be hired.

-In addition to keeping up-to-date with your connections, the primary social feature of LinkedIn is the “group” feature.
-These are informal associations that you may join based on a particular, usually career-related subject, such as the “Brain Injury Litigation Network” or the “iPad Attorney.”
-Users may start or contribute to discussions, which may range from comments on current legal developments to requests for recommendations for service providers.
-By posting in groups relevant to your area of practice, you can develop valuable business contacts and establish a positive reputation.
+In addition to keeping up-to-date with your connections, the primary social feature of LinkedIn for attorneys is the “group” feature.
+These are informal associations that you may join based on a particular, usually career-related subject, such as the “Brain Injury Litigation Network” or the “The Wired Bar.”
+Users may start or contribute to discussions, ranging from comments on current legal developments to requests for recommendations for service providers.
+By posting in groups relevant to your practice area(s), you can develop valuable business contacts and establish a positive reputation.

 Increase your personal professional network and make valuable contacts, which could lead to increased referrals and new opportunities.